CSS-Windows/WindowsDiag/UEX/WVD-Collect/WVD-Collect-ReadMe.txt

 	"WVD-Collect -DiagOnly" will run only the default diagnostics "WVD-Collect -Profile -DiagOnly" will run the default diagnostics + "Profile"-specific diagnostics

 Currently the following checks are performed:

 Default diagnostics:

 • Check the status of key services (RdAgent, RDAgentBootLoader, WVDAgent (Win7), WVDAgentManager (Win7), TermService, SessionEnv, UmRdpService, AppReadiness, AppXSvc, WinRM)
+• Check for current and previous WVD Agent and Stack versions and their installation dates (Windows 10 and Server OS hosts)
 • Check the availability and value of the reg key: 'fEnableWinStation' for host not available scenarios
 • Check the availability and value of the reg key: 'DeleteUserAppContainersOnLogoff' for firewall rules bloating scenarios
 • Check the availability and value of the reg key: 'SessionDirectoryListener' to better identify the WVD listener currently in use
 • Check the availability and value of the reg key responsible for the 'SSL Cipher Suite Order' policy for scenarios where users cannot connect with a message containing 'security package error' or 'no available resources'
+• Check for RDP ShortPath configuration (Windows 10 and Server OS hosts)
+• Check for Windows Instaler service start type (If you disable Windows Installer, the service won't be able to install agent updates on your session hosts, and your session hosts won't function properly)
 • Check WinRM configuration / requirements
 ​​​​​​​• Presence of "WinRMRemoteWMIUsers__" group
 • IPv4Filter and IPv6Filter values
 • Presence of firewall rules for ports 5985 and 5986

-Profile specific diagnostics (when ran together with the "-Profile" command line paramenter):
+Profile specific diagnostics (when ran together with the "-Profiles" command line paramenter):

 • Check the status of key services (frxsvc, frxdrv, frxccds, OneDrive Updater Service)
+• Check for the presence of the recommended Windows Defender Antivirus exclusion values

 The script generates a *_WVD-Diag.txt output file with the results of the above checks.

 ==========